 Public Art: Daren Todd Mural Project Installation

-Daren Todd is a creative professional based in Portland, Oregon, who has been working creatively for most of his life in one form or another, with music production and performance being the medium that brought him to Portland from California in 2017.
+Daren is a creative professional based in Portland, Oregon, who has been working creatively for most of his life in one form or another, with music production and performance being the medium that brought him to Portland from California in 2017.
 Recently, after years of pursuing music was cut unexpectedly short by the COVID-19 crisis, Daren pivoted his creative focus onto an artistic practice that involves both painting and digital design.
 He now runs a small business called Art Larger Than Me and produces works of fine art, digital design, murals, and more to offer his clients all kinds of creative solutions.

-Portland Center Stage at The Armory is committed to identifying & interrupting instances of racism & all forms of oppression, through the principles of inclusion, diversity, equity, & accessibility (IDEA).
+Portland Center Stage is committed to identifying & interrupting instances of racism & all forms of oppression, through the principles of inclusion, diversity, equity, & accessibility (IDEA).